10th March 2023 - 18 min read

 3) Departure levy rebate for umrah or religious travel

 Rebate: Amount of departure levy paid

 This rebate is granted to anyone who leaves Malaysia by air to perform umrah or other kinds of religious pilgrimage, but not for the purpose of performing hajj.
-You will need to provide supporting documents in order to claim this rebate:
+The following supporting documents are needed to claim this rebate:

-Note that you can only claim up to two trips per lifetime for this tax rebate.
+You can only claim this tax rebate for up to two trips per lifetime.

 Rebate: Zakat/fitrah paid